nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 Composed archives and live streaming broadcasts can include up to 16 video streams at a time.

-The layout composer uses the following rules to determine the prioritization of which video streams are included in the archive or broadcast, and to determine how the streams will be ordered and added to the virtual DOM.
+The layout composer uses the following rules to determine the prioritization of which video streams are included in the archive or broadcast and to determine how the streams will be ordered and added to the virtual DOM.

 Streams are categorized into two tiers: